Debate turns contentious; Trump won’t say whether he’ll accept election results

 WikiLeaks issue leads to Putin

-A dispute over immigration devolved into an argument over Trump’s praise for Russian leader Vladimir Putin when moderator Chris Wallace asked Clinton about saying in a speech divulged by WikiLeaks that she backed “open borders.”
+A dispute over immigration devolved into an argument over Trump’s praise for Russian leader Vladimir Putin when moderator Chris Wallace of “Fox News Sunday” asked Clinton about saying in a speech divulged by WikiLeaks that she backed “open borders.”

 Clinton said she was talking about energy resources crossing borders, and called on Trump to denounce what she said was Russia’s unprecedented intervention in the election by hacking into private emails and providing them to WikiLeaks.